Race Insurance: Know Your Options

 - Volunteer medical coverage: On top of the general liability insurance, volunteers can separately be insured against medical expenses for an additional $250-$300.

 - Operations insurance: For a further $750 you can extend your race insurance coverage to include damage, destruction or theft of equipment (e.g. timing clocks, computers etc), hardware and personal property.
 This Operations Insurance will get you much the same coverage you would get from a business insurance policy.
 If you already have business insurance, there's also a standalone equipment insurance policy available.

 It's important to note that the RRCA insurance policy covers event organizers only for events they organize that they also own.
 For event organizers providing timing or other event management services to events they do not own, a different policy is available with similar coverage to the general liability policy above.
 This policy is only available to RRCA Certified Race Directors.

 USA Track & Field offer insurance coverage for USATF-sanctioned events (event sanctioning fees start ta $60 for events with up to 100 participants).

 USATF insurance services include:

-- General liability insurance: The policy covers race directors, race officials, volunteers and USATF members against liabilities up to $1 million per occurrence with a $3 million aggregate event cap.
+- General liability insurance: The policy covers race directors, race officials, volunteers and USATF members against liabilities up to $2 million per occurrence with a $10 million aggregate event cap.

 - Volunteer medical coverage: Separate medical coverage can be purchased for event volunteers starting at $20 per person ($56 for volunteer physicians/doctors).
-The same $1 million per occurrence and $3 million totals of the general liability policy apply for the volunteer medical coverage.
+The policy comes with a $1 million per occurrence cover subject to a $3 million total policy cap.